 As a school, we are always looking for ways to improve our online safety teaching.
 We are delighted to present our Certificate of Commitment to Online Safety, which we have been awarded for demonstrating a commitment to reviewing our teaching of online safety.

-Safer Internet Day 2021 is being celebrated around the world on Tuesday 9th February 2021
+Safer Internet Day is celebrated around the world in February each year and we always take part!

 Everyone has a part to play in making the internet a better place, including you!

 Please see some Top Tips for Parents and Carers below and the attached document of how to balance screen time. .